 If you’re writing a memoir, you need to put all the incidents of your story in chronological order.
 That way you can start to see the flow of your story.
 Check out my article on Tips for Outlining a Memoir.

 For most other formats you’ll create a Table of Contents with a lot of subsections.
 I’d advise you not to make any one segment too long.
 It’s best to break up each key element into easy-to-read sections.
 Once you have these down, simply put the contents of your idea folder into your Table of Contents.
 Everything should have a spot.
 If it doesn’t, create a new subhead.

 Words on pages

 Now that you have your completed outline, the book is practically written…in your head.
 That’s how it is for me!
 I know exactly what I’m going to say; now I just have to take the time to write it down.
 I need words on pages.

 Don’t get overwhelmed.

 It’s a good idea to set a schedule for yourself.
 After all, that’s probably how you got to be a successful CEO or entrepreneur.
-You set yourself targets and goals, then met them no matter what tried to get in your way.
+You set yourself targets and goals, then meet them no matter what tries to get in your way.